AnaisUrlichs/trivy/docs/docs/references/configuration/config-file.md

 # Config file

 Trivy can be customized by tweaking a `trivy.yaml` file.
+Trivy will look for the file in the current directory where the scan is performed.
-The config path can be overridden by the `--config` flag.
+The path to the file can be overwritten by the `--config` flag.

 An example is [here][example].